 What is Harira soup?

-A beautiful soup that is designed to nourish our bodies and our fragile souls.
 Harira soup is a traditional Moroccan soup that is made all year long but traditionally is used to break the fast during Ramadan, every night.
-It has vegetables such as onion, celery and tomatoes and herbs such as cilantro and parsley.
+Harira has vegetables such as onion, celery and tomatoes and herbs such as cilantro and parsley.
 It has some mild spices and it is high in protein thanks to the meat, lentils, egg and chickpeas.
 Some variations of Harira soup also include fava beans.
 It is garnished with lemon juice and more fresh herbs on top.
 Every family has its own recipe but these ingredients are pretty common in this particular soup.

-Even though this is served during Ramadan, this Moroccan soup is made all year round in Morocco.
+Even though traditional Harira soup is served during Ramadan, this Moroccan soup is made all year round in Morocco.
 The ingredients are readily found in the markets and the endless variations make this a very adaptable soup.

 Harira may be my go-to soup in the Fall when the temperature starts dipping.
 I crave soup all year round but in the Fall, my soup craving go into overdrive.

 - Spring – veggie soups, especially tomato

 - Summer – broth based soups, especially Asian noodle soups

 - Fall – soups with pulses and legumes and potatoes.